dfelinto/blender-manual/manual/animation/armatures/bones/editing/parenting.rst

    :Hotkey:    :kbd:`Ctrl-P`, :kbd:`Alt-P`

-You can edit the relationships between bones (and hence create/modify the chains of bones) both from the 3D Views and the Properties.
+You can edit the relationships between bones (and hence create/modify the chains of bones) both from the 3D Viewport and the Properties.
 Whatever method you prefer, it's always a matter of deciding, for each bone, if it has to be parented to another one, and if so, if it should be connected to it.

 To parent and/or connect bones, you can:

-In a *3D View*, select the bone and *then* its future parent, and press :kbd:`Ctrl-P` (or :menuselection:`Armature --> Parent --> Make Parent...`).
+In the *3D Viewport*, select the bone and *then* its future parent, and press :kbd:`Ctrl-P` (or :menuselection:`Armature --> Parent --> Make Parent...`).
 In the small *Make Parent* menu that pops up, choose *Connected* if you want the child to be connected to its parent, else click on *Keep Offset*.